9pingg/DIP-Assignments/README.md

 A5:

-1)
-  a) Converting a colored image to HSI.
-  b) Canny Edge Detection
+1) Converting a colored image to HSI, Canny Edge Detection

-2)
-  a) Converting an image to Lab.
+2) Converting an image to Lab, Otsu Thresholding
-  b) Otsu Thresholding